CodeBoarding/awesome-architectures/README.md

 ## Why

-- **Onboard your AI agent.** Paste the markdown into your AGENT.md so the agent onboards in fewer tokens.
+- **Onboard your AI agent.** Paste the markdown into your ARCHITECTURE.md so the agent onboards in fewer tokens.
 - **Live mindmap as your agent codes.** Human readable to understand the changes your agent does.
 - **Pattern literacy.** *"How do mature async runtimes structure their scheduler?"* Browse five of them side-by-side.

-## Drop into your agent (10 seconds)
+## Drop into your agent

 ```bash
 # Cursor / Claude Code / Aider — load a repo's architecture as context